Did You Know?

 How’s Life?

 Money, while it cannot buy happiness, is an important means to achieving higher living standards.
-In the United States, the average household net-adjusted disposable income is 38 001 USD a year, more than the OECD average of 23 047 USD a year.
-But there is a considerable gap between the richest and poorest – the top 20% of the population earn approximately eight times as much as the bottom 20%.
+In the United States, the average household net-adjusted disposable income per capita is USD 51 147 a year, much more than the OECD average of USD 30 490 a year.

-In terms of employment, 67% of people aged 15 to 64 in the United States have a paid job, slightly above the OECD employment average of 66%.
-Some 71% of men are in paid work, compared with 62% of women.
-People in the United States work 1 787 hours a year, more than the OECD average of 1 776 hours.
-Around 11% of employees work very long hours, higher than the OECD average of 9%, with 16% of men working very long hours compared with 6% for women.
+In terms of employment, about 67% of people aged 15 to 64 in the United States have a paid job, slightly above the OECD employment average of 66%.
+Some 72% of men are in paid work, compared with 62% of women.
+In the United States, 10% of employees work very long hours in paid work, the same as the OECD average of 10%, with 14% of men working very long hours in paid work compared with 7% of women.

-Having a good education is an important requisite for finding a job.
-In the United States, 89% of adults aged 25-64 have earned the equivalent of a high-school degree, higher than the OECD average of 74%.
-This is slightly truer of women than men, as 88% of men have successfully completed high-school compared with 90% of women.
-In terms of the quality of the educational system, the average student scored 496 in reading literacy, maths and science in the OECD’s Programme for International Student Assessment (PISA), close to the OECD average of 497.
-On average in the United States, girls outperformed boys by 3 points, less than the average OECD gap of 9 points.
+Good education and skills are important requisites for finding a job.
+In the United States, 92% of adults aged 25-64 have completed upper secondary education, higher than the OECD average of 79%.
+However, completion varies between men and women, as 91% of men have successfully completed high school compared with 92% of women.
+In terms of the quality of the education system, the average student scored 495 in reading literacy, maths and science in the OECD's Programme for International Student Assessment (PISA).
+This score is higher than the OECD average of 488.
+On average in the United States, girls outperformed boys by 5 points, as the average OECD gap.

-In terms of health, life expectancy at birth in the United States is almost 79 years, one year lower than the OECD average of 80 years.
+In terms of health, life expectancy at birth in the United States is around 79 years, two years lower than the OECD average of 81 years.
 Life expectancy for women is 81 years, compared with 76 for men.
-The level of atmospheric PM10 – tiny air pollutant particles small enough to enter and cause damage to the lungs – is 18 micrograms per cubic meter, lower than the OECD average of 21 micrograms per cubic meter.
-The United States also does well in terms of water quality, as 87% of people say they are satisfied with the quality of their water, slightly higher than the OECD average of 84%.
+The level of atmospheric PM2.5 – tiny air pollutant particles small enough to enter and cause damage to the lungs – is 7.7 micrograms per cubic meter, below the OECD average of 14 micrograms per cubic meter.
+In the United States, 88% of people say they are satisfied with the quality of their water, higher than the OECD average of 84%.

-Concerning the public sphere, there is a strong sense of community and moderate levels of civic participation in the United States, where 90% of people believe that they know someone they could rely on in time of need, in line with the OECD average.
-Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 70% during recent elections; this figure is slightly lower than the OECD average of 72%.
-Social and economic status can affect voting rates; voter turnout for the top 20% of the population is close to 79% and for the bottom 20% it is 56%, broader than the OECD average gap of 12 percentage points and suggesting there is room for broader social inclusion in the United States’ democratic institutions.
+Concerning the public sphere, there is a strong sense of community and moderate levels of civic participation in the United States, where 94% of people believe that they know someone they could rely on in time of need, more than the OECD average of 91%.
+Voter turnout, a measure of citizens' participation in the political process, was 65% during recent elections, lower than the OECD average of 69%.
+Social and economic status can affect voting rates; voter turnout for the top 20% of the population is an estimated 77% and for the bottom 20% it is an estimated 51%.

 Topics